 If your dog is showing any of these symptoms, then call the vet immediately.
 This is a medical emergency.

-My Dog Ate Some Ash—What Should I Do?
+My Dog Ate Some Ash – What Should I Do?

 If your dog has eaten only a very tiny amount of ash, he should be OK.
 He may have stomach upset that’s accompanied by vomiting and diarrhea, but these shouldn’t last too long.
+However, if you suspect he has burnt his mouth on hot ashes then call your vet.

-Treatment will depend on where and how much ash may be the dog’s stomach and/or intestines.
+Treatment will depend on where and how much ash may be in the dog’s stomach and/or intestines.
 If the vet finds a blockage, then your fur baby may require surgery.
 However, with prompt treatment, most dogs will go on to make a full recovery.

 Connect with a verified veterinarian in minutes.
-No waiting for appointments or office hours.
-No high fees.
+Licensed vets are available 24/7 to answer your questions.
 No need to worry about your furry family member.

 Ask a Vet Live Now